microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/listitem.md

 ---
 author: JeremyKelley
-description: "This resource represents an item in a SharePoint [list]." ms.date: 09/11/2017
+description: "This resource represents an item in a SharePoint list." ms.date: 09/11/2017
 title: ListItem
 localization_priority: Normal